eutelmo/eutelmo/README.md

   <h1> Telmo J. Moura </h1>
 </div>
 <div align="center">
-  <p>I'm currently an intern at @ Kill Software as a Front-End Dev. </p>
+  <p>I'm currently an intern at @ Kill Software as a Front-End Dev </br> and also starting to take his first steps as a technical project manager 😍 </p>
-  <p>I love to learn and I'm always looking to improve myself as a professional and as a person.</p>
+  <h3>My goal is to be better than the me of yesterday! 🏆</h3>
 </div>